 Call for Papers

-The 7th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2017, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
-The LDAV symposium will bring together domain scientists, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.
+The 8th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2018, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
+The LDAV symposium will bring together domain experts, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.

-We are looking for original research contributions on a broad-range of topics related to collection, analysis, manipulation or visualization of large-scale data.
-We also welcome position papers on these topics.
+We are looking for both original research contributions and position papers on a broad-range of topics related to collection, analysis, manipulation, and visualization of large-scale data.
+We are particularly interested in innovative approaches that combine information visualization, visual analytics, and scientific visualization.

 - End-to-end system solutions in a large data context

-- Collaboration or co-design of large data analysis with domain scientists
+- Collaboration or/and co-design of large data analysis with domain experts

 - Topics in cognitive issues specific to manipulating and understanding large data